 Catfish Fishing Line

-Fishing line is the critical link when it comes to landing fish.
+The fishing line is the critical link when it comes to landing fish.

-The goal when choosing fishing line is to find something heavy enough that is capable of landing the fish but still light enough to maintain performance.
+The goal when choosing a fishing line is to find something heavy enough that is capable of landing the fish but still light enough to maintain performance.

-Catfish anglers have tendency to go way overboard and make a lot of poor decisions when it comes to fishing line for catfish.
+Catfish anglers have a tendency to go way overboard and make a lot of poor decisions when it comes to fishing line for catfish.
 This is most often because they don’t understand how their fishing reel drag system works and what it’s capable of.

-I fish in lakes, reservoirs and small rivers with very little current.
+I fish in lakes, reservoirs, and small rivers with very little current.

-Catching monster cats on monofilament fishing line that has a break strength that’s a fraction of the weight of the fish is all possible due to a smooth drag system on the fishing reel and having it set properly.
+Catching monster cats on a monofilament fishing line that has a break strength that’s a fraction of the weight of the fish is all possible due to a smooth drag system on the fishing reel and having it set properly.

-Now, I will be the first to admit that there is a time and place for braided fishing line.
+Now, I will be the first to admit that there are a time and place for a braided fishing line.
 If you are fishing in deep heavy cover with lots of nasty stuff that could break your line, then braid is a good line to use.
 I still don’t use it though and I rarely have problems losing fish.

 Fishing Line For Channel Catfish

-If you’re targeting larger channel catfish skip down to the suggestions for fishing line for blue and flathead catfish.
+If you’re targeting larger channel catfish skip down to the suggestions for the fishing line for blue and flathead catfish.

 Most of my time spent targeting channel catfish is focused on catching numbers of fish quickly using prepared bait.